 What are the best PS4 games?
 The PlayStation 4 is in the latter half of its lifecycle now, and with age comes a substantial library of games.
 With such a huge selection of top quality titles, it can be tough deciding what to buy or play, and that's why we've put together this list of what we think are the best PS4 games thus far.

 In this article, you’ll find a list of the best PS4 games to date, irrespective of genre or type.
 However, if you’re looking for something specific, like the best PS4 local multiplayer games, the best PS4 co-op games, the best PS4 single player games, or the best PS4 open world games, then we also have you covered.
-We also have guides for the best PS4 RPGs, the best PS4 online multiplayer games, and the best PS4 racing games.
+We also have guides for the best PS4 RPGs, the best PS4 online multiplayer games, and the best PS4 racing games, as well as a dedicated guide to the best PS4 anime games.
 For a full list of the best PS4 games categorised by genre, check out the links below.

 Best PS4 Games by Genre and Type